Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Experiments

 \textbf{Training Settings}.
-To train the diffusion model, we adopt $\alpha$ conditioning and the linear noise schedule ranging from $1e\text{-}6$ to $1e\text{-}2$ following previous works~\cite{saharia2022palette, saharia2022image, chen2020wavegrad}.
+To train the diffusion model, we adopt $\alpha$ conditioning and the linear noise schedule ranging from $1e\text{-}6$ to $1e\text{-}2$ following previous works~\citep{saharia2022palette, saharia2022image, chen2020wavegrad}.
 Moreover, the EMA strategy with a decaying factor of $0.9999$ is also used across our experiments.
 Both the restoration and diffusion networks are trained on $128 \times 128$ patches, which are processed with random cropping and rotation for data augmentation.
-Our model is trained with a fixed learning rate $5e\text{-}5$ using Adam~\cite{kingma2014adam} algorithm and the batch size is set to 40.
-All experiments are conducted on NVIDIA A100 GPUs.
+Our model is trained with a fixed learning rate $5e\text{-}5$ using Adam~\citep{kingma2014adam} algorithm and the batch size is set to 40.

 \textbf{Metrics}.
 The performance of various methods is mainly evaluated using the classical metrics: PSNR, SSIM, and LPIPS.
-For the image deraining task, we calculate PSNR/SSIM scores using the Y channel in YCbCr color space following existing methods~\cite{jiang2020multi, purohit2021spatially, zamir2022restormer}.
+For the image deraining, we calculate PSNR/SSIM using the Y channel in YCbCr color space following existing methods~\citep{jiang2020multi, purohit2021spatially, zamir2022restormer}.